2504822K/2504822Ksonicarts.io/Week2.md

 ### How will your project be documented?

 - Final project via Video and as MAX MSP patch files, a Reaper file of the audio side of the project and also via written documentation of processes, methods etc

+### Reflection

-As you can see in the template, I had amalgamated different ideas from some of my week 1 ideas to form one idea.
-My chosen idea at this point was to either produce one long piece or 3 to 4 short pieces to form an EP.
-This EP idea was to use space sounds from NASA.
-However, at this point, I still had not deciced on what format the piece would take: audiovisual or just audio.
+As you can see in the template, I amalgamated different ideas from some of my week 1 ideas to form one idea.
+My chosen idea at this point is  to either produce one long piece or 3 to 4 short pieces to form an EP.
+This EP idea is to use space sounds from NASA.
+However, at this point, I still have not deciced on what format the piece would take: audiovisual or just audio.

   [Next Page ⮕](https://2504822k.github.io/mysonicartsdocumentation.io/Week3.html)